A rigorous and intensive hands-on immersion into herbalism and the cultivation of herbs.

 Our classes take place Tuesday and Thursday evenings, Fridays and several Saturdays.
 Topics include: plant identification, responsible wildcrafting, Western herbalism, Traditional Chinese Herbalism, Ayurveda, plant communication, extract making, human physiology, nutrition, cultivation of herbs, and more.

 The Herbaculture staff includes Herb Pharm herbalists and farmers, as well as local herbal practitioners.
 There are typically 11-15 different teachers per session.
 Teachers and classes are subject to change.

 There are no fees assessed for participation in this program.
 Dormitory-style housing is provided in a large, modern guesthouse.
 However, students are responsible for their own food expenses, consumable household items, and transportation.
 Interns must contribute an average of $150 per month toward communal food purchases.
 We strongly recommend that interns carry health insurance and/or set aside an emergency medical fund for the duration of the program.

-For any questions about the program, please contact Emily Painter, Program Coordinator, at [email protected].
+For any questions about the program, please see “Frequently Asked Questions” below and/or contact the Program Coordinator at [email protected].

 Because this is a very physically demanding program with production fieldwork, communal living, and an intense schedule of classes, you need to be both physically and mentally fit.

 The strongest applications come from candidates that are well rounded in three respects equally.
 They: 1) can demonstrate a sincere interest in herbalism 2) have some experience in production farming, working outdoors, and doing repetitive tasks, and 3) have lived in communal house settings.